First Opium War: Napier Affair

-In late 1834, to accommodate the revocation of the East India Company's monopoly, the British sent Lord William John Napier to Macau along with John Francis Davis and Sir George Best Robinson, 2nd Baronet, as British superintendents of trade in China.
+In late 1834, to accommodate the revocation of the East India Company's monopoly, the British sent William John Napier to Macau along with John Francis Davis and Sir George Robinson, 2nd Baronet, as British superintendents of trade in China.
 Napier was instructed to obey Chinese regulations, communicate directly with Chinese authorities, superintend trade pertaining to the contraband trade of opium, and to survey China's coastline.
-Upon his arrival in China, Napier tried to circumvent the restrictive system that forbade direct contact with Chinese officials by sending a letter directly to the Viceroy of Canton.
+Upon his arrival in China, Napier tried to circumvent the restrictive system that forbade direct contact with Chinese officials by sending a letter directly to the Viceroy of Liangguang, Lu Kun, requesting a meeting.
 The Viceroy refused to accept it, and on 2 September of that year an edict was issued that temporarily closed British trade.
-In response, Napier ordered two Royal Navy vessels to bombard Chinese forts on the Pearl River in a show of force.
+In response, Napier ordered two Royal Navy vessels to bombard Chinese forts on the Pearl River straight, the Bocca Tigris, in a show of force.
 This command was followed through, but war was avoided due to Napier falling ill with typhus and ordering a retreat.
 The brief gunnery duel drew condemnation by the Chinese government, as well as criticism from the British government and foreign merchants.
-Other nationalities, such as the Americans, prospered through their continued peaceful trade with China, but the British were told to leave Canton for either Whampoa or Macau.
-Lord Napier was forced to return to Macau, where he died of typhus a few days later.
+Other nationalities, such as the Americans, prospered through their continued peaceful trade with China, but the British were told to leave Guangzhou for either Whampoa or Macau.
+Lord Napier was forced to return to Macau in September, where he died of typhus a month later, on 11 October.

 After Lord Napier's death, Captain Charles Elliot received the King's Commission as Superintendent of Trade in 1836 to continue Napier's work of conciliating the Chinese.